Mikeyloveslife/SparkieTelegramBot/README.md

 ```shell
 git clone https://github.com/denyskarpov-eng/Sparkie-the-GPT-bot-for-Telegram.git
 ```
+2. Open the repository in Visual Studio Code and navigate to terminal.
-2. Create a virtual environment with python3-venv and install dependencies(you can also use poetry, conda or another method of your preference)
+3. Create a virtual environment with python3-venv and install dependencies(you can also use poetry, conda or another method of your preference):
       * Install the Python module for virtual environments (venv) on your system.
           ```shell
           sudo apt install python3-venv
           ```
       * Navigate to the project directory using the cd command.
           ```shell
-          cd pathtoprojectdirectory
+          cd pathtoyourprojectdirectory
           ```
-      * Once you are in the desired directory, run the following command to create a new virtual environment:
+      * Once you are in the project directory, run the following command to create a new virtual environment:
           ```shell
           python3 -m venv myenv
           ```